mateusnobre/financial_statements_elt/README.md

 # financial_statements_elt
-This is an Extract-Load-Transform pipeline built on top of Luigi that gather financial statements data since 2011 from http://dados.cvm.gov.br (Comissão de Valores Mobiliários), load it into a SQL Server Databas and process it to make the data more ready for comsuption.
+This is an Extract-Load-Transform pipeline built on top of Luigi that gather financial statements data since 2011 from http://dados.cvm.gov.br (Comissão de Valores Mobiliários), load it into a PostgreSQL database and process it to make the data more ready for comsuption.

 ### Prerequisites
 - python 3.8.5
-- pipenv python package (you can installing running pip install virtualenv)
+- pipenv python package (you can installing running `pip install pipenv`)
 - docker